Gbenga Aluko: Later career

 He left the PDP for the Labour Party, on which platform he unsuccessfully contested the Ekiti State governorship election in 2007.

 In December 2009, Aluko returned to the PDP.

 Personal life

-Gbenga Aluko was married to Sileola and Adebola.
+Gbenga Aluko was married to Sileola Aluko and Adebola Aluko.
 He had seven children, the eldest being footballers Eniola and Sone Aluko.

 Death

-On 20 November 2021, Gbenga collapsed in his Abuja office and was rushed to the hospital, where he was confirmed dead due to COVID-19.
+On 20 November 2021, Aluko collapsed in his Abuja office and was rushed to the hospital, where he was confirmed dead.